Leukerbad: Gemmi

 The Gemmi Pass is famous in the history of the Valais because it had for a long time been a very busy route between Valais and Bern.

 The Gemmi is accessible with the cable-car which connects Leukerbad to the highest point on the pass (2322 m).

 From the pass, there are extensive views of the Alps.
 The region is well known in summer for its hiking trails to Kandersteg, Adelboden or the Wildstrubel.
 It is visited by the families because of the small lake called "Daubensee" which is surrounded by easy walks and is a popular place for picnics.

 In winter, this lake is ideal for cross-country skiers but visitors also go there for a snow-shoe trail, a run downhill with a sledge or just a walk on prepared, signposted hikes.

 Torrent

 The cable-car to Torrent Alp brings to the Rinderhütte at 2313 m above sea level.
 In winter it is the paradise of skiers who then have 50 km of runs at their disposal.

-In summer it offers a huge network of hiking and mountain bike trails.
+In summer it offers a large network of hiking and mountain bike trails.

 The panoramic views from the Rinderhütte of the 4000 m peaks of the Valais, French and Italian Alps are breath taking.